 Sitting down to focus your attention on your breathing or on any other thing that you decide to pay attention to (it could be watching a candle, listening to the sounds of nature or feeling the sensations of your body) will make you able to give some space to your mind and body.

 If this costs you a lot of effort, you can start with your senses: what you see, smell, touch, taste, hear.
-There are many studies that have shown that consciously “listening” to silence and being aware of it, will help you relax your mind.
-We’re just too saturated with so many sounds during the day and you barely have the opportunity to be alone and silent.
+Many studies have shown that consciously “listening” to silence, and being aware of it will help you relax your mind.
+We’re just too saturated with so many sounds during the day, and you barely have the opportunity to be alone and silent.

 Meditation can be your place where you can get away from all the stimulation, and all the noise.
 Whether it’s the noise in your mind or the noise in the world around you.
 Take some time to practice mindfulness and allow the mind to relax.